Irish Setter vs Irish Red and White Setter: Complete Comparison (2026)

 Health and Lifespan Comparison

 Irish Setter has a typical lifespan of 12-15 years, while Irish Red and White Setter lives approximately 11-15 years.
 Health profiles differ significantly between these dogs.
-Irish Setter is predisposed to Orthopedic Conditions, Digestive Issues, Other Conditions, with associated veterinary costs for monitoring and treatment.
-Irish Red and White Setter faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Irish Setter is predisposed to joint and skeletal conditions, Digestive Issues, Other Conditions, with associated veterinary costs for monitoring and treatment.
+Irish Red and White Setter faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
 Irish Setter has 3 documented predispositions compared to 2 for Irish Red and White Setter, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health